Sigmmma/c20/src/content/h2/engine/scripting/readme.md

-Like earlier games, Halo 3 supports **scripting**.
-The same general rules apply as in [H1 scripting][h1/engine/scripting] but the available functions are different:
+Like earlier games, Halo 2 supports **scripting** with [HaloScript][general/engine/scripting].

-## Functions
+# Functions
+Since H2 documentation will be an ongoing work-in-progress, please refer to the more complete [H1 scripting page][h1/engine/scripting] for info on common functions.

 ```.table
 dataPath: hsc/h2/functions/functions
 linkCol: true